build-on-aws/content/posts/data-processing-with-kafka-streams-stateless-operations/index.md

 **merge**

-Say you have streaming data coming into two different Kafka topics each of which is represented by a `KStream`.
-You can [merge](https://kafka.apache.org/32/javadoc/org/apache/kafka/streams/kstream/KStream.html#merge(org.apache.kafka.streams.kstream.KStream)) the contents of these `KStream`s into a single one, if you so wish to.
+Say you have streaming data coming into two different Kafka topics, each of which is represented by a `KStream`.
+You can [merge](https://kafka.apache.org/32/javadoc/org/apache/kafka/streams/kstream/KStream.html#merge(org.apache.kafka.streams.kstream.KStream)) the contents of these `KStream`s into a single stream.

 ```java
 StreamsBuilder builder = new StreamsBuilder();